usnistgov/OSCAL/docs/schema/oscal-tag-library.md

 OSCAL catalogs are built out of controls.
 Experimental forms of OSCAL have other structures analogous to controls, but by and large they will eventually make reference to controls.

-Controls can be thought of as structured information objects aligned with one another, like rows in a spreadsheet, with cells in the row designated for carrying labeled (and sometimes structured) information.
-To accommodate this, OSCAL provides a lightweight and free-form "documentary" format, which includes semantic "islands" of structured information.
-These are semantic not only because they are addressable in principle, but more importantly because their organizations and values may be known before processing occurs, at least with respect to certain operations and relations, and even (at the most general level) before operations are designed and deployed.
+Controls can be thought of as structured information objects aligned with one another, like rows in a spreadsheet, with cells in the row designated for carrying labeled (and sometimes structured) fields or items of information.
+To accommodate this, OSCAL provides a lightweight and free-form "documentary" format, which includes semantic "islands" of structured (tagged) data.
+When deployed regularly and systematically (or assumed to be so), these become "semantic" not only because they are addressable in principle, but more importantly because their organizations and values may be known before processing occurs, at least with respect to certain operations and relations, and even (at the most general level) before operations are designed and deployed.
 When encoded in OSCAL, control catalogs and the documents that make reference to them become "actionable" even at granular levels.

 At the broadest level, "control objects" in OSCAL include controls, subcontrols, parts of controls or subcontrols, and control groups.
 (Also as mentioned, at other layers and in other forms there may be other analogues going by other names.)
 Each OSCAL application or application domain will determine for itself how these correspond to entities or "controls", formal processes, procedures, and so forth, within that domain.

 This organization is governed by an XML schema, which enforces containment constraints among these elements.
-In particular, the OSCAL schema declares elements for [group](#group-group), [control](#control-control), [subcontrol](#subcontrol-control-extension),, and [part](#part-part).
+In particular, the OSCAL schema declares elements for [group](#group-group), [control](#control-control), [subcontrol](#subcontrol-control-extension), and [part](#part-part).
 OSCAL can support organizations of information with arbitrary granularity, as any of these objects may be used consistently to carry regular sets of properties, with names and value spaces that may be known in advance or discovered dynamically.

 ### Interoperability with other data formats